Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 4. Blink Mini 2 (Best for Amazon/Alexa Households)

-The Blink Mini 2 integrates seamlessly with the Amazon ecosystem.
-If you already use Alexa, you can pull up your dog camera on an Echo Show with a voice command.
-The camera itself is tiny and unobtrusive, and the video quality is good for the price.
-Motion detection zones let you ignore high-traffic areas like windows.
+The Blink Mini 2 integrates flawlessly with the Amazon ecosystem.
+If you already use Alexa, you can pull up your dog camera on an Echo Show with a quick voice command.
+The camera itself is tiny and unobtrusive.

 Pros: